abhiramgorle/abhiramgorle/README.md

 - 👋 Hi, I’m Abhiram
 - 💼 I'm a MS in CS Student at The University of Florida.
-- 💬 Talk to me about Full-Stack Deveopement and Data Science
+- 💬 Talk to me about Full-Stack Deveopement and Computer Vision
 - 👯 I’m looking to collaborate on software engineering projects